vnlvih/vnlvih/README.md

 - 👋 Hi, I’m @vnlvih
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently working with Data Science
 - 💞️ I’m looking to collaborate on Data Science projects
 - 📫 How to reach me https://www.linkedin.com/in/vivianelimads/